jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-116.md

 Since the parts of the same vortex do not move at the same speed and are not of the same size.

-But their motion gradually slows down from the circumference to a certain point, and then gradually speeds up towards the center, with the parts themselves becoming smaller as previously stated, if the descending body is so solid that it gains agitation equal to the parts it is among before reaching the point where the vortex parts move the slowest, it will not descend further but will transfer from this vortex to others, becoming a comet.
+But their motion gradually slows down from the circumference to a certain point.
+It then gradually speeds up towards the center, with the parts themselves becoming smaller as previously stated.

+If the descending body is so solid that it gains agitation equal to the parts it is among before reaching the point where the vortex parts move the slowest, it will not descend further but will transfer from this vortex to others, becoming a comet.

 If it is less solid and thus descends below this point, it will always remain at a certain distance from the star occupying the vortex's center, rotating around it and becoming a planet.